Enjoying Snackz.ai?

 Evolutionary Perspective on Exercise

-Lieberman explains that our ancestors did not engage in structured exercise routines.
+Our ancestors did not engage in structured exercise routines.
 Instead, they were active throughout the day, performing tasks necessary for survival.
 This evolutionary perspective helps us understand why modern exercise regimens often feel unnatural and difficult to maintain.

 Myth-Busting Insights